-Titles vs. Abstract searches
+Titles vs. Abstract Searches

 We read abstracts for disease searches from 2001-2015 to determine whether literature reports of disease were truly reports of disease in a natural setting, as many are difficult to determine from the title alone.
-Given that Ward and Lafferty (2004) used only titles in their searches, we conducted an analysis to support this departure.
+Given that WL04 used only titles in their searches, we conducted an analysis to support this departure.
 We first compared the results for corals for the literature proxy using only titles (“T”) to judge reports of disease vs. titles AND abstracts (“T+A”).
 The “T” and “T+A” analyses produced the same non-significant result for 2001-2013 and the same significant increase from 1970-2013 (Table S6).
 We then conducted the same analysis in fish, a taxon in which disease reports decreased both from 2001-2013 and from 1970-2013.
 Both the “T” and “T+A” analyses captured these significant decreases.
-The results were all calculated using the 3-year running mean, as was done in both Ward and Lafferty (2004) and our analyses.
+The results were all calculated using the 3-year running mean, as was done in both WL04 and our analyses.

 Table S6.
 Results of analyses to check for bias from using titles or titles + abstracts in corals.
 P values reported are raw values of analyses without Bonferonni correction.